 Case 83-Repeated sail trimming with a competitor's torso outside the lifelines is not permitted.

-Rule 50, Setting and Sheeting Sails

-Appeal 23-No part of a crew's body is an outrigger or fitting.
+Rule 50.1(a), Competitor Clothing and Equipment Case 89-Except on a windsurfer or a kiteboard, a competitor may not wear or otherwise attach to his person a beverage container.
+Rule 55, Setting and Sheeting Sails Appeal 23-No part of a crew's body is a "device."
 Appeal 31-A paddle used to support the midsection of a spinnaker is not an outrigger.
 Case 4-A competitor may hold a sheet outboard.